Division of Academic Affairs

 • More than half (not merely half) of the credit hours and courses (including cross-listed courses) taken to satisfy the minor requirements must be counted exclusively in the minor and not double-counted in other majors or minors.

-• At least nine hours of the four- or five-course minor must be completed at the University of North Carolina at Chapel Hill and not at other academic institutions.
+• At least nine hours of the minor must be completed at UNC–Chapel Hill and not at other academic institutions.
 Certain departments may require that more than nine hours must be completed at the University.

 • Some departments or curricula may disallow the double-counting of courses in the minor and as General Education courses.